Glasses Dimensions – Explained

 The frame width is the overall distance from hinge to hinge of the frame measured horizontally (in mms).Typically between 125mm – 145mm

-As a guide, a narrow frame width is considered to be anything up to 131mm, a normal size from 132 to 138mm and a wide frame from 139mm and upwards.
+As a guide, a narrow frame width is considered to be around 130-133mm,.
+A typical normal size frame which will fit the mass majority of people will range from 134mm-139mm and a wide frame from 139mm+ upwards.

 How should they fit?